noahmsharris/git-exercise/README.md

 # git-exercise
-making a first attempt at editing an MD file
+making a second attempt at editing an MD file